 Created by a team of classically trained musicians, Audium is a "theater of sculptured sound."
 Visitors sit in complete darkness and are treated to a symphony created from everyday noises like wind gusts, horns, and whispers, played through 176 speakers hidden in the walls, ceilings, and floors.
 It's a surprising and popular way to disconnect in the digital age and let your imagination take hold.

-Hot Dog!: Larger-Than-Life Doggie Diner Statues (Treasure Island)
+Hot Dog!: Larger-Than-Life Doggie Diner Statues (Golden Gate Park)

-Mannie, Moe and Jack are fiberglass statues that live on Treasure Island, the last turnoff on the Bay Bridge before you leave San Francisco.
-Born in 1948, these dogs grew up working and rotating on poles in front of Doggie Diner, a hot dog chain in San Francisco and Oakland.
+Mannie, Moe, and Jack are fiberglass statues that live in Golden Gate Park on the now car-free JFK Drive.
+Built in 1948, these dogs once rotated on poles in front of Doggie Diner, a hot dog chain in San Francisco and Oakland.

 When the restaurants closed in 1986, there were about 30 of the dog heads left, most of which were thrown away.
 San Francisco resident John Law rescued three of the smiling dogs, who are now enjoying retirement posing for Instagram and occasionally appearing at non-profit events.